jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Karate, kickboxing, taekwondo, wrestling, aikido, jiu-jitsu, judo, and boxing are our most popular self-defense disciplines.
 To defeat a criminal, attacker, or opponent each martial-art teaches a set of techniques like wrist locks or body punches.
 To aid their training each discipline creates rules that say only their techniques are allowed in matches; there's no kicking in a boxing match for example.

 The world's martial arts co-existed for many years.
 Inside the disciplines, teachers happily taught their techniques to the next generation.
 Practioners would train almost everyday.
 The best students would compete in tournaments, get scholarships, and strive to become world champions.
-And, believers of a martial art would congregate around experts, tournaments, and the latest news.
+Believers of a martial art would congregate around all the experts, tournaments, and latest news.

-But never would these martial arts fight across disciplines.
+But for hundreds of years, never would these martial arts fight across disciplines.

 However, in the late 1980s, as home televisions spread information across the world, once isolated fighting cultures started to open up.
 People got curious.
 Fighters started to ask themselves, "which martial art is best?"